EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-nexthopserver/vpn-nexthopserver.md

 Maximum value: 32

 <b>nextHopIP</b>
-IP address or FQDN of the NetScaler Gateway proxy in the second DMZ.
+IP address of the NetScaler Gateway proxy in the second DMZ.

+<b>nextHopFQDN</b>
+FQDN of the NetScaler Gateway proxy in the second DMZ.

+<b>resAddressType</b>
+Address Type (IPV4/IPv6) of DNS name of nextHopServer FQDN.
+Possible values: IPV4, IPV6
+Minimum value: 1

 <b>nextHopPort</b>
 Port number of the NetScaler Gateway proxy in the second DMZ.